-A few courses require extra fees to cover such items as applied music instructional costs, studio materials, or laboratory supplies.
-Courses with extra fees are indicated in individual course descriptions in the Catalog; the specific amount of the fee, if available, is also indicated in the course description.
+A few courses and Short Term units require extra fees to cover such items as applied music instructional costs, studio materials, or laboratory supplies.
+Extra fees for courses or units are usually indicated in individual course or unit descriptions in the Catalog; the specific amount of the fee, when available, is typically indicated in the course or unit schedule.